ShopifyDeep/price_intel/README.md

 ## Phase 1: Initial Crawl
 Run the crawler to extract product titles and prices from your predefined list: python3 core/crawl.py
-Reads from products.csv
+- Reads from products.csv

-Visits each product URL
+- Visits each product URL

-Extracts product title and price
+- Extracts product title and price

-Saves results to product_data.csv
+- Saves results to product_data.csv

 ## Phase 2: Tracker
 Run the tracker to detect updates in product data: python3 core/track.py

-Reads from product_data.csv
+- Reads from product_data.csv

-Re-fetches each product page
+- Re-fetches each product page

-Compares current vs previous price
+- Compares current vs previous price

-Saves changes to product_changes.csv
+- Saves changes to product_changes.csv

 ##  Notes
-This crawler uses a predefined list of product URLs.
+- This crawler uses a predefined list of product URLs.
 It does not auto-discover product pages.

-Price extraction relies on simple HTML selectors (span.price, etc).
+- Price extraction relies on simple HTML selectors (span.price, etc).
 You may need to customize these per domain.

-For dynamic sites (e.g. JavaScript-rendered prices), consider integrating a headless browser like Selenium or Playwright.
+- For dynamic sites (e.g. JavaScript-rendered prices), consider integrating a headless browser like Selenium or Playwright.

-You can copy and paste this directly into your GitHub repo as `README.md`.
-Let me know when you're ready to review the code step by step.